Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-where $h(r)$ characterizes the undeformed ocular surface, such that $h(0)=0$, and $\mathfrak{R}_{eye}$ is the maximum value attained by $r$ in the undeformed ocular domain.
-Note that $\mathfrak{R}_{eye}$ is less than or equal to the radius of the eye globe, see more details in the Supplementary material, Section~\ref{sec:supp_eye}. $\Gamma_{in,v}$ and $\Gamma_{in,h}$ are artificial boundaries introduced by the geometrical domain reduction adopted and defined as
+where $h(r)$ characterizes the undeformed ocular surface such that $h(0)=0$, and $\mathfrak{R}_{eye}$ is the maximum value attained by $r$ in the undeformed ocular domain.
+Note that $\mathfrak{R}_{eye}$ is less than or equal to the radius of the eye globe, for more details, see Section~\ref{sec:supp_eye} of the Appendix. $\Gamma_{in,v}$ and $\Gamma_{in,h}$ are artificial boundaries introduced by the adopted geometrical domain reduction, and are defined as follows: